According to the U.S. Consumer Product Safety Commission (CPSC), over 50 million Americans do their running on the Treadmill each year.

-Do both if you like to participate in events and love to have PBs (personal best timings) and podium finishes.
+Do both if you like participating in events and love having PBs (personal best timings) and podium finishes.

-Most research shows that running does not cause joint damage, whether outside or on a treadmill.
+Most research shows that running does not cause joint damage outside or on a treadmill.
 However, if you are a family, it helps to have a treadmill at home, as everyone can use the same one at different times of the day.